noorhammodi/Team-20-SOEN-390/README.md

 ```

 Notice how in the backend, the command is `npm run dev` and in frontend, the command is `npm run start`
+Notice also that you did not need to `npm run build`

 The app will be running on `http://localhost:3000/`